cwangaw/directPoly_simplifiedR/README.md

 ```

 ## Direct Serendipity Space
-Nodal basis functions as defined in the paper on each elements are constructed in `directSerendipityFE.cpp` and assembled in `ellipticPDE.cpp` to serve as global basis functions.
-However, in `directSerendipityFE.cpp`, if you do not want to remove cell degrees of freedom, find the following lines at three places and comment them out.
+Nodal basis functions with simplified supplemental functions described in the paper taking the partition corresponding to trisection points are constructed in `directSerendipityFE.cpp` and assembled in `ellipticPDE.cpp` to serve as global basis functions.
+However, several changes can be made.

+1. If you do not want to remove cell degrees of freedom, find the following lines at three places and comment them out in `directSerendipityFE.cpp`.

 ```cpp
 //Deduct value at interior nodes if needed